Buffalo Bills safety Damar Hamlin collapses on field after making tackle

 PITTSBURGH (KDKA) — Buffalo Bills safety Damar Hamlin collapsed on the field after making a tackle Monday night against the Cincinnati Bengals.

-A stretcher and ambulance were brought out onto the field, reporters at the game said.
-Hamlin was given CPR on the field, the Monday Night Football broadcast said.
-He was eventually placed on a stretcher and given oxygen as he was taken off in an ambulance, CBS Sports reports.
+A stretcher and ambulance were brought out onto the field, reporters at the game said on Twitter.
+Hamlin was given CPR on the field, the Monday Night Football broadcast reported.
+He was eventually placed on a stretcher and given oxygen as he was taken off in an ambulance to a local hospital, CBS Sports reported.

-Players were seen crying as Hamlin was on the field.
+Players were seen crying as Hamlin was on the field for more than 10 minutes.
 The game has been temporarily suspended.

 Former Steeler Ryan Shazier said on Twitter that he is praying for Hamlin.
 Shazier retired in 2020 after suffering a spinal cord injury against the Cincinnati Bengals on Dec.
 4, 2017.
 He underwent spinal stabilization surgery two days later and has since learned to walk again.